-When it comes to overseeing employees, it is important to know how to get valuable feedback from them as this is vital to the health of any organization.
+When it comes to overseeing employees, it is important to know how to get valuable feedback as this is vital to the health of any organization.

 There are a number of conventional methods such as employee engagement surveys but in recent times, pulse surveys have risen steadily.

 The best leaders are savvy to the power of the pulse survey, and know they are the key to unlocking higher employee participation.
 The average employee engagement survey only gets a 30-40% response rate, while pulse surveys enjoy an average response rate of 85%.